-Measure of the frequency with which the “average article” in a journal has been cited in a particular year, used to measure the importance or rank of a journal.
+The journal impact factor calculates the frequency with which the “average article” in a journal has been cited in a particular year.
+It shows the significance or rank of a journal.

-A = the number of times articles published in 2017 and 2018 were cited by indexed journals in 2019 B = the total number of citable items published in 2017 and 2018.
+- A = the number of articles published in 2020 and 2021 that were cited by indexed journals in 2022

-In this definition “citable items” are articles, reviews and proceedings papers, while items like editorials, corrections, notes, retractions and discussions are not included.
+In this definition, “citable items” are articles, reviews and proceedings papers.
+It does not include editorials, corrections, notes, retractions and discussions.